italian-brainrot/jules-zeroth/README.md

 # Unconstrained Zeroth-Order Optimization Algorithms

-This repository provides short reference implementations of unconstrained zeroth-order optimization algorithms using NumPy.
+This repository provides short reference implementations of unconstrained or bound constrained zeroth-order optimization algorithms using NumPy.

 The repository follows a simple consistent structure.
 To add an algorithm, we do this:
 1. Create a clear and concise algorithm implementation following a simple API: `algorithm(f, x0, ...)`